lkoepsel/AVR_C/README.md

 ### simple:
 Demo file from avr-gcc on-line User Manual [Simple Project](https://www.nongnu.org/avr-libc/user-manual/group__demo__project.html), edited specific to ATmega328P.
 It is well-worth reviewing as it shows how to use an interrupt.
 The best way to understand it, is to use a scope (Labrador) to view the waveform change.

+### Note on ISR: ISR(TIMER0_OVF_vect)
+The Timer0 overflow interrupt is used by tone(), RR_Scheduler example and sysclock_0.
+Each one has the ISR commented out using a *#define 0*.
+Changing the #define value from 0 to 1 will allow the ISR to be compiled into the specific routine.
+Be sure to change it in only one of the three routines, otherwise there will be compilation/linker errors.
 ## Makefile
 The examples make use of a great Makefile courtesy of Elliot William's in his book [Make: AVR Programming](https://www.oreilly.com/library/view/make-avr-programming/9781449356484/).
 I highly recommend the book and used it extensively to understand how to program the ATmega328P (Arduino UNO) from scratch.